coffeebe4code/disc/README.md

 (@l mystring)
 (@l mystring2 "")
 (@l mystring3 "this is a string.")
-(@l mystring4 ('string "strongly typed string"))
+(@l mystring4 'string "strongly typed string")
 ```

 All of the above are valid ways to declare a variable.
 The last 3 are automatically deduced to be strings.
-You may get undesired results
+You may get undesired results if all variables are auto, similar to javascript.

 ---
 number examples: